mzeidenberg/spring_site_0002_005/content/home/syllabus.md

 The online modules contain video, text and interactive programming exercises.
 When you are finished wtih a module, you will be asked to take a short online quiz (via Brightspace) to test your understanding of the concepts presented in the module.

-One class period each week (the "lecture," but very interactve) will focus on the application of the principles taught in the online learning module.
+One class period each week (the "lecture," but I try to make it as interactve as possible) will focus on the application of the principles taught in the online learning module.

 Weekly assignments will be presented in the other class period, the "workshop."
-The professor and a TA will be available in class to provide support and guidance in starting work on an assignment.
+I and a TA will be available in class to provide support and guidance in starting work on an assignment.

 ## Grading
 Your grade in this course will be determined based on the breakdown below.
 Note that the following rubric serves as a guideline for how grades will be calculated.
 The final percentage allotted to each category is at my discretion.